movicon/movicon/README.md

 ### `public/` folder

-The `public/` folder contains the 'routes' and any other assets accessible from the web.
+The `public/` folder contains the 'routes' and any other resource accessible from the web.
 It represents the `DOCUMENT_ROOT`.
 We'll talk about 'routers' later in this manual.

 ### `source/` folder

 The `source/` folder contains the source code of the project.
-It has three relevant folders representing the [Model View Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern:
+It has three relevant folders, representing the [Model View Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern:

  1. `source/models`: This folder contains the 'models'.
  2. `source/views`: This folder contains the 'views'.
  3. `source/controllers`: This folder contains the 'controllers'.

-Additionally this folder contains the `source/core` folder, used for 'internal classes'.
+Additionally this folder contains a `source/core` folder, used for 'internal classes'.

 ### `vendor/` folder

-The `vendor/` folder contains third-party software installed by the 'composer' package manager.
-It shouldn't be part of the repository and it was intentionally intentionally ignored by GIT (see `.gitignore` file).
+The `vendor/` folder contains third-party software installed by the [Composer](https://getcomposer.org/) package manager.
+It shouldn't be part of the repository and it was intentionally ignored by GIT (see `.gitignore` file).

 ## Routes

 Unlike other systems this framework doesn't implement any mechanism to incorportate 'routes'.
-A route is nothing other that a script under the `public/` directory responsible for instantiate a 'view' and prints a document.
+A route is nothing more than a script under the `public/` directory responsible for instantiating a 'view' and printing a document.
 If you take a look at the `public/route1.php` script, you can see how it works clearly:

 ```php
 require_once "../vendor/autoload.php";